Jacob Rees-Mogg sinks Boris Johnson’s plan for a new royal yacht

 Former PM Boris Johnson had described a new national flagship as a chance for the UK to ‘show itself off to the world’.

-Jacob Rees-Mogg has said Boris Johnson’s plans for a new royal yacht are not in the “realms of reality” as he suggested it would be scrapped.
+Jacob Rees-Mogg has said Boris Johnson’s plans for a new royal yacht are not in the “realms of reality” as he suggested it should be scrapped.

 The Business Secretary described it as a “ship that has sailed”, as he said the “glorious distraction” set to cost £250 million could not go ahead in a cost-of-living crisis.